Can Employers Check Your Unemployment History?

 The ease with which employers can uncover this information is one good reason why it's a bad idea to lie on your resume.
 Even though employers can't directly get the information, the bottom line is that candidates should be truthful and accurate when supplying information to prospective employers.
 It's just too easy to get caught.

-Furthermore, even if you get away with fibbing about your work history and get an offer, you'd have to commit to covering up that lie for the rest of your career, long after you've left the job for which you're interviewing.
-That's a lot to carry, in addition to your regular job responsibilities, and some pretty high-profile people have lost their jobs once their past resume fictions came to light, including C-level executives.
+Furthermore, even if you get away with fibbing about your work history and get an offer, you'd have to commit to covering up that lie for the rest of your career, long after you've left the job which you'd interviewed at.
+That's a lot to carry, in addition to your regular job responsibilities, and some high-profile people have lost their jobs once their past resume fictions came to light, including C-level executives.

 Be Prepared to Address Employment Gaps